High-Fidelity Perfusion Simulation

 "Perfusion may be the perfect field for high fidelity simulation.
 The haptics and fidelity of the simulation is incredibly real." said Bruce Searles, Associate Professor and Department Chair.
 "Every piece of equipment the student touches is real clinical equipment.
 There is no need to pretend with regard to how the perfusionist interacts with the equipment.
 Based on that we can simulate a surgical procedure that challenges the perfusionist exactly the way a real case does in the operating room."
 Both Mr. Searles and Faculty member Edward Darling, Associate Professor and Clinical Coordinator, have developed standardized patient simulations and detailed metrics for teaching and evaluating critical perfusion decision pathways and clinical skills.

 The Students in the SUNY perfusion school train under these faculty members nearly every day.
 The tools and techniques developed over hundreds of hours of training are also available in specific courses for perfusionists and other health professionals.
-Anyone wishing to learn more about cardiovascular perfusion can benefit from the Simulation Courses.
+Anyone wishing to learn more about clinical perfusion can benefit from the Simulation Courses.